nothingface0/gpuFI-4/README.md

 The full ISPASS 2022 paper for gpuFI-4 can be found [here](http://cal.di.uoa.gr/wp-content/uploads/2022/04/gpuFI-4_ISPASS_2022.pdf).

+## Introduction

+gpuFI-4 is a detailed microarchitecture-level fault injection framework.
+Its purpose is to assess the cross-layer vulnerability of hardware structures and entire GPU chips for single and multiple-bit faults via the simulation of soft errors.
+It is built on top of GPGPU-Sim version 4.2.0.

+This framework allows targeting the GPU’s register file, local or shared memory, L1 data, L1 texture, L1 instruction and L2 caches.

 ## Building the simulator

 gpuFI-4's requirements and building process are mostly identical to [GPGPU-Sim](https://github.com/gpgpu-sim/gpgpu-sim_distribution).